The Perfect 10-Day Buenos Aires Itinerary for First-Timers

 It’s closed on Mondays, and you’ll see it packed with a line out the door on weekends.
 But if you come for a mid-week breakfast or brunch, you’ll find it to be a very relaxing environment.

-There are beautiful bakery items that greet you at the front door, along with friendly staff.
+Beautiful bakery items greet you at the front door, along with friendly staff.
 You can see everything being made behind the glass wall, as the kitchen is exposed.

 Wander the cobblestone streets of San Telmo

 Wander around the cobblestone streets of San Telmo, which are full of antique shops, sweet shops, mate shops, and gift shops.
-Also walk through San Telmo’s main plaza, Plaza Dorrego, where you might even catch some live tango dancing.
+Walk through San Telmo’s main plaza, Plaza Dorrego, where you might even catch some live tango dancing.
 Calle Defensa is one of San Telmo’s main streets.
-Just 4 blocks (a 6 minute walk) from Plaza Dorrego, (on the corner of Defensa and Chile) you can find an ode to Mafalda, Susanita, y Manolita, Argentina’s most famous cartoon characters.
+Just 4 blocks (a 6-minute walk) from Plaza Dorrego, (on the corner of Defensa and Chile) you can find an ode to Mafalda, Susanita, and Manolita, Argentina’s most famous cartoon characters.

 El Zanjón de Granados

-Just back a half block from the Mafalda statues, you can find the entrance to El Zanjon.
+Just back a half block from the Mafalda statues, you can find the entrance to El Zanjón.
 The English tour starts at noon, so you should try to arrive by 11:30 to purchase your tickets.
 While you wait for the tour to begin, check out the front of La Casa Minima just down the small side street of Calle San Lorenzo.
 This is a fantastic tour of the mysterious underground tunnels in Buenos Aires.
-Click here to read more about the Zanjón.

 Lunch at Bar Federal

-The menus in these restaurants are usually quite similar if not exactly the same.
-They have raviolis, gnocchis, and other pasta dishes, as well as several meat options (of course, this is Argentina)!
+The menus in these restaurants are usually quite similar if not the same.
+They have ravioli, gnocchi, pasta dishes, and several meat options (of course, this is Argentina)!
 There are also the standard cafe options with media lunas.
 They generally don’t do lunch promos but have some of the best Spanish Tortillas in the city.

 Free Time